NithyaKrishnamoorthy/MachineLearning/Customer Propensity/README.md

 Evaluation:

 The models were evaluated based on recall and F1-Score.
 In this case, the outcome is to predict whether the client will subscribe to term deposits or not.
-So a high recall is preferred where the models predit the most number of positive results.
+So a high recall is preferred where the models predict the most number of positive results.

 ![image](https://user-images.githubusercontent.com/25719700/128673275-a8351187-4d05-4d57-8f7d-f79626bbaffc.png)